401 KAR 4:140. Wild rivers change of use permit standards.

 (8) Mine shafts shall not be routed beneath streams and other surface waters in order to avoid subsidence and physical damage to natural surface drainage patterns.

 Section 17.
 Additional Standards Specific to the Selective Cutting of Timber.
 (1) Timber cutting shall follow to the fullest extent possible the guidelines contained in "Forest Practices Guidelines for Water Quality Management," published July 1980 and adopted by reference herein.
-Copies of this document can be obtained from the Division of Water, 200 Fair Oaks Lane, Frankfort, Kentucky.
+Copies of this document can be obtained from the Division of Water, 300 Sower Boulevard, Frankfort, Kentucky 40601.

 (2) A professional forester shall survey and mark all trees to be cut.
 A minimum residual basal area of not less than sixty (60) square feet per acre shall be left standing and evenly distributed over the harvested area.